uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 4.2 Fixing Lug

 There is a 150mm fixing lug (AL01) available.
 This will twist fix to the outer frame in three different positions to give a choice of fixing hole positions in the protruding part of the lug.
-Fixing lug spacing should be as through frame fixings.
+Fixing lug spacing should be done through frame fixings.

 fixing lug